splunk/observability-workshop/docs/module7/vo_incident_lifecycle.md

 The aim of VictorOps is to "Make On Call Suck Less", and it does this by getting the critical data, to the right people, at the right time.

-The key to making VictorOps work for you is to centralise all your alerting sources, sending them all to the VictorOps platform, then you have a single pane of glass in which to manage all of your alerting.
+The key to making VictorOps work for you is to centralize all your alerting sources, sending them all to the VictorOps platform, then you have a single pane of glass in which to manage all of your alerting.

 Login to the VictorOps UI and select the `Timeline` tab on the main menu bar, you should have a screen similar to the following image: